NEW! Engineering pathway

 - The ability to communicate your ideas to others.

 - An interest in people and the world around you.

-- You must include a portfolio, comprised of words and images that visually demonstrate your design ability and enterprise interest or aspirations.
-This must be no larger than 15MB if you are applying online.
+- You must present a portfolio of work (words and images) that demonstrates visually your design ability and enterprise interest or aspirations (this must be no larger than 15MB if you are applying online).
+See more information below.

 - International students will be individually assessed to ensure they meet the entry requirements.

 - If English is not your first language, you must also demonstrate English language skills equivalent to an IELTS overall band score (academic) of 6.5, with no band score less than 6.0.

 - Your portfolio may contain photographs, painting, graphic work, images of garments, 3-dimensional design, sketches, storyboards, video or website, or any other work which is visually informative about you and your abilities as a designer.

 - Submission must be in digital format (on a pen drive, CD or via email).

 - Please note there is a 15MB file size limit for the portfolio if you are applying online.